Learning From Software Failures: A Case Study at a National Space Research Center: Results and Analysis

-Application of lessons from failures is limited, and their transfer also relied heavily on informal mentorship. \PilotSubjectThree and \PilotSubjectOne explicitly stated lessons were \myinlinequote{not referenced once [the project] is closed.} Knowledge transfer was largely passive and junior engineers were expected to take initiative: \myinlinequote{They don't really incentivize that...it's more on the younger engineers to ask for it} (\PilotSubjectOne).
-Formal training on past failures was absent, with one participant noting, \myinlinequote{it's out there, but it's not specifically addressed} (\PilotSubjectFour), and new hires typically learned by observation: \myinlinequote{they just watch how other team members are responding} (\PilotTeam).
+Application of lessons from failures was limited, and knowledge transfer often relied on informal mentorship (cf.~\cref{sec:Theme 1.3}). \PilotSubjectOne reflected, \myinlinequote{I've never heard anyone say, `how can we make sure [failures] don't happen again?'} \PilotSubjectTwo stated that failure knowledge was \myinlinequote{not referenced once [the project] is closed.} \PilotSubjectFour noted that, \myinlinequote{action items [after failures] are put in a [wiki] or an email, so someone would manually track it...but I don't know if anybody follows up and ensures that the action items get done.} \PilotSubjectOne explained that knowledge transfer was passive and relied on junior engineers taking initiative: \myinlinequote{They don't really incentivize...staff engineers to mentor [juniors]...to give them knowledge...it's more on the younger engineers to ask for it.} \SubjectFour similarly remarked that lessons are \myinlinequote{out there, but it's not specifically addressed in training,} with the \PilotTeam adding \myinlinequote{they just watch how other team members are responding.}

-\subsection{Theme 2: Recurring failures and the illusion of effective failure management}
+\subsection{Theme 2: Recurring Failures and the Illusion of Effective Failure Management}

 Although engineers often believed they manage failures effectively, recurring incidents reveal gaps that undermine this perception.